Yujun-Shi/DragDiffusion/README.md

 |LoRA learning rate|Learning rate of LoRA (do not have to tune in most cases)|
 |LoRA rank|Rank of the LoRA (do not have to tune in most cases).|

+--->

 ## License
 Code related to the DragDiffusion algorithm is under Apache 2.0 license.

 ## BibTeX
+If you find our repo helpful, please consider leaving a star or cite our paper :)
 ```bibtex
 @article{shi2023dragdiffusion,
   title={DragDiffusion: Harnessing Diffusion Models for Interactive Point-based Image Editing},